 Insurance coverage on orders helps to indemnify you from a mishap on your shipment.
 Put yourself in the buyer's shoes.
 Even though merchants are not responsible for any damage or loss of orders in transit, customers will still hold you liable for such issues.
 They bought the product from you, and you need to deliver it to them.

 Hence, you must ensure you insured the shipment; after all, the buyer pays postage costs.
 Insuring your package will minimize a PayPal dispute occurrence due to a lost or impaired product.
 The shipping company will compensate you when such incidents arise.
 They will reimburse you the order value and shipping cost, making it possible to replace your customer's order.

-It is also worth noting that customers often open an Item Not Received PayPal Dispute when they don’t receive their orders early.
-You can avoid this by giving realistic delivery dates.
+It is also worth noting that sometimes buyer files an Item Not Received PayPal dispute when they don't receive their orders early.
+You can avoid this by giving realistic delivery dates with regular customer communication.

 Consider possible delivery delays.
-Don’t take more orders than you can handle.
-Provide a minimum/maximum order delivery date to avoid excessive pressure in order fulfillment.
+Don't take more orders than you can handle.
+Provide a minimum/maximum order delivery dates to avoid excessive pressure in order fulfillment.